nx-python/nx/docs/index.rst

 ----------------------

 :doc:`support/faq`
-  Answers to common questions that may help you
+  Answers to common questions that may help you.

+:doc:`suport/contributing`
+  Advice on how you can help out and contribute to the nx-python project.

 * For module specific info, try the :ref:`genindex` or the documentation of the :doc:`nx`.